aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

 # Step 5: Introducing sensAI

+In the previous step, we observed that relying solely on scikit-learn pipeline objects for creating model-specific data pipelines is inadequate in terms of composability.

-In this step, we will switch from using scikit-learn as our main framework to [sensAI](https://github.com/aai-institute/sensAI), the Python library for sensible AI. sensAI is a high-level framework which provides convenient abstractions that support a variety of machine learning libraries (scikit-learn and PyTorch being perhaps the most relevant ones).
+We will switch from using scikit-learn as our main framework to [sensAI](https://github.com/aai-institute/sensAI), the Python library for sensible AI. sensAI is a high-level framework which provides convenient abstractions that support a variety of machine learning libraries (scikit-learn and PyTorch being perhaps the most relevant ones).
 Through its extensive array of high-level functions, it helps to keep boilerplate code to a minimum without relinquishing control over the things that matter.

+This step is meant to introduce the key abstractions of sensAI, which revolve around feature generation and representation.
+In comparison to the scikit-learn pipeline objects from the [previous step](../step04-model-specific-pipelines/README.md), these abstractions add more semantic/meta-information than chaining ``fit/transform`` objects.

+In the [next step](../step06-feature-representation/README.md), this added semantic is used to obtain a fully declarative code style.

 ## Model-Specific Pipelines with sensAI